 But over the years there has been a renaissance in Railroad Square, with new shops and restaurants opening and special events like The Great West End & Railroad Square Handcar Regatta & Exposition of Mechanical & Artistic Wonders, that have brought new and exciting energy to this charming historic district.

 It took the efforts of determined volunteer business and property owners and the help of the City of Santa Rosa to maintain the architectural integrity of Railroad Square and to maintain the sense of place that Santa Rosa residents and visitors find so appealing.
 The Northwestern Pacific Railroad Train Depot was beautifully restored by the City and is now the Santa Rosa Convention and Visitors Bureau and the California Welcome Center.
 Even movie directors found Railroad Square compelling and several films, including Alfred Hitchcock’s Shadow of a Doubt and most recently Cheaper by the Dozen with Steve Martin, were filmed around the Depot.

-Railroad Square is excited to announce the return of the passenger train in the Fall of 2016.
-Sonoma-Marin Area Rail Transit (SMART) is a voter-approved passenger rail and bicycle-pedestrian pathway project located in Marin and Sonoma counties.
-It will serve a 70-mile corridor from Larkspur to Cloverdale, with a first phase from San Rafael to Santa Rosa, the main Santa Rosa station being in Railroad Square.
+Railroad Square is excited to announce the return of the passenger train.
+Sonoma-Marin Area Rail Transit (SMART) is a voter-approved passenger rail and bicycle-pedestrian pathway project connecting Marin and Sonoma counties, with the main Santa Rosa station located in Railroad Square.
+Many Marin residents taking advantage of this new transportation to come to Railroad Square for holiday shopping, weekend antiquing, and other fun activities.
+Ultimately SMART will serve a 70-mile corridor from Larkspur to Cloverdale, with a first phase from San Rafael to Santa Rosa.